 Understanding Viewpoints

-Grasp the meaning of Viewpoints, and how they define what is to be visualized and how it is to be visualized.
+Find out what a viewpoint is, how they define what can be visualized in Ardoq Discover, and how it is to be visualized.

-Viewpoints are predefined view ‘templates’ designed to answer a specific question or address a concern of a particular user or role.
-They provide the foundation for all data visualizations in Ardoq Discover.
+Viewpoints provide the foundation for all data visualizations in Ardoq Discover.
+They are a group of components and references of a specific type that can be individually visualized in Ardoq Discover.
+They are predefined view ‘templates’ designed to answer a specific question or address a concern of a particular user or role.

-• What is to be visualized - the component types and reference types you want to visualize
+• What can be visualized - the components and references of specific types you want to visualize in Ardoq Discover

-• How it is to be visualized - the visualization style and formatting you want to apply
+• How they can be visualized - the view style and formatting you intend for these components and references to be displayed in.

 Ardoq automatically generates such large numbers of visualizations.
 Viewpoints are a set of queries against Ardoq’s database.